 One way to reduce the size of an image file is to compress it while maintaining image quality.
 There’s no perfect level of compression, as it depends on the image format, dimensions and pixels.
 However, you should try to keep it under 100 KB or less whenever possible.

 #2.
-Meta Tag - What you should avoid doing?
+Meta Tag - What you should avoid doing as a SEO Strategy?